michielbdejong/ludbud/README.md

 ## ludbud: Let User Data Be User Data

+Let's respect user data on the web, and not consider it advertising data.
+Let the user's data be owned by the user, stored in a location they choose.

-Ludbud is a client-side JavaScript library for accessing per-user data on the user's remoteStorage, Dropbox, Google Drive, Hoodie, etcetera.
+Ludbud is a client-side JavaScript library for accessing per-user data on the user's own data storage, without prescribing to the user where they store their data.
+This can be the user's ownCloud, their Hoodie, their remoteStorage, their Dropbox account, or their Google Drive account.
-Its aim is to be a second independent (and much more light-weight) client-side implementation of the [remoteStorage protocol](http://tools.ietf.org/html/draft-dejong-remotestorage-04), as well as a client for other per-user data stores which offer an API which is accessible from the browser (i.e. support OAuth 2 implicit grant flow and provide CORS headers).
-Currently it supports only remoteStorage, and only partially.
-Support for Dropbox, GoogleDrive, Hoodie, and ownCloud is planned.

-Size (minified, gzipped): 1.2K
+So far, only remoteStorage is implemented, and even that platform is only implemented partially.
+The API still changes on a daily basis.

+If you are looking for a more mature and complete client-side implementation of the [remoteStorage protocol](http://tools.ietf.org/html/draft-dejong-remotestorage-04), you should also check out [remotestorage.js](https://github.com/remotestorage/remotestorage.js), which is a much bigger library that also gives you features like local caching, asynchronous synchronization, and a UI widget, on top of what is basically an identical wire client.

 # Build